mybatis/mybatis-dynamic-sql/src/site/markdown/docs/insert.md

 2. `map(column).toConstant(constant_value)` will insert a constant into a column.
 The constant_value will be written into the generated insert statement exactly as entered
 3. `map(column).toStringConstant(constant_value)` will insert a constant into a column.
 The constant_value will be written into the generated insert statement surrounded by single quote marks (as an SQL String)
 4. `map(column).toProperty(property)` will insert a value from the record into a column.
 The value of the property will be bound to the SQL statement as a prepared statement parameter
-5. `map(column).toPropertyWhenPresent(property)` will insert a value from the record into a column if the value is non-null.
+5. `map(column).toPropertyWhenPresent(property, Supplier<?> valueSupplier)` will insert a value from the record into a column if the value is non-null.
 The value of the property will be bound to the SQL statement as a prepared statement parameter.
 This is used to generate a "selective" insert as defined in MyBatis Generator.

 ### Annotated Mapper for Single Record Insert Statements
 The InsertStatementProvider object can be used as a parameter to a MyBatis mapper method directly.
 If you